Sunday Service: Poetry

 From ballads to blank verse and sonnets to slam battles, this event will explore how we take poetry from the page and bring it to life through performance and discussion.
 Curated by leading poetry society Live Canon, each week offers a platform to guests from different parts of the verse world to come together and share their work in an exciting and enlightening way.

-Join us for readings of work old and new from Salt’s poets including Peter Daniels, Kirsten Irving, Tony Williams and Eleanor Rees.
+Join us for readings of work old and new from Salt’s poets including Peter Daniels, Matthew Haigh, Kirsten Irving, Eleanor Rees, Jon Stone and Tony Williams.

 Salt has celebrated twenty years of independent publishing in 2019 and is one of the leading publishers of poetry internationally.